-If you have been experiencing constant pain on any part of your lower limbs or lower back, you may want to consider getting yourself orthotics.
+If you have been experiencing constant pain on any part of your lower limbs or lower back, you may want to consider getting yourself Pre-Made or Custom Made Foot Orthotics.
 This post will shed some light on what orthotics are, what they are used for, and the differences between the available types on the market.

 What Are Orthotics?

 Orthotics are shoe inserts that aid in controlling or correcting abnormalities in the feet that often cause pain or lead to further injury.
 Orthotics are available in different qualities and different materials.
-Apart from the standard shoe inserts, ankle braces can also be classified as orthotics.
 A patient wears these to facilitate stability before putting feet in their shoes.

 - Flat feet– Orthotics give support to the feet and regulate the foot and leg positioning.
 As a result, they aid in minimizing resultant conditions such as back and ankle pain.